HomeBlogTruck Finance NZ

 Finance lease

 The lender owns the truck and you lease it for an agreed period.
-At the end you can buy it, extend the lease, or return it.
+At the end you can buy it at the residual value, extend the lease, or return it.
 Suits businesses that want to keep vehicles off the balance sheet or prefer to upgrade regularly without the hassle of selling.

 Revolving credit facility